dkirby-ms/jsdrop_kaito/docs/README.md

 ## Introduction

 This guide provides a quick way to explore KAITO enabled by Azure Arc.
 The guide includes a optional Bicep template for setting up an Arc-enabled cluster with a GPU node by using AKS.
 You can also use your own Kubernetes cluster and GPU if desired with some modifications to the script.
+You can see a quick demo of the results of the script in [this video](https://www.youtube.com/watch?v=Kef9WFyCeQA).

 ## Prerequisites